 Sarah Mary Tucker Lafary, 1800 – 1889

-Sarah was born to Levi and Susannah Tucker in Prince George Parrish, MD in February of 1800.
-Soon after Sarah’s birth, the Tucker family relocated to Ohio, probably to the area now comprising Brown County in the southern part of the state on the Ohio River.
+Sarah was born to Levi and Hannah Tucker in Clermont County, OH in February of 1800.
+Soon after Sarah’s birth, the Tucker family relocated to Brown County, just east of Clermont, in the southern part of the state on the Ohio River.
 Sarah’s father Levi served in the Ohio Militia during the War of 1812 in Capt.
 Hugh Flinn’s company.
 According to county marriage records, Sarah married John Laffary on 25 April 1822.
-John was nearly 30 years older than Sarah, he was a contemporary of her father and along with Levi Tucker was one of the first settlers in the Brown County area.
+John was nearly 30 years older than Sarah and a widower with at least 3 daughters.
+John Laffary was a contemporary of Sarah’s father Levi and was one of the first settlers in the Brown County area.
 Since Levi Tucker served in the War of 1812, I decided to search for records to support the idea that John Laffary also served.
-I searched military records for Ohio and Pennsylvania since I knew John lived in both those states.
+I searched military records for Ohio and Pennsylvania, since I knew John lived in both those states.
 I also searched on variants of his surname.
 What I found was at first disappointing and then profoundly sad.

 I searched online for any evidence of John Lafary serving in the War of 1812.
 I found many similar names, and I believe his brother and/or a son.
 The state of Ohio posted many research aids leading up to the 200th anniversary of the war and Fold3 has a wealth of scanned original documents.
 I eventually found a ‘Widows Pension Application‘ file on Fold3 for John Lafary which led me to hope I would find a service record.
 What I found was a 45 page file that included letters from lawyers and memos from officials AND, most amazingly, a handwritten letter from Sarah Tucker Lafary to the then president of the United States, Grover Cleveland.
 It was her last appeal for a pension, sadly the pension was denied.
 However, finding this letter was a reward in itself.
 The letter gives a glimpse of a person who had no formal education, a poor farmers wife, then widow, mother of nine, who probably just wanted some independence through an income of her own.
 Below is the scanned image of the letter and my transcription.